Jack12816/greppy/docs/guide/30_mvc.md

 ### Working with helpers

 Helper are a blessing for sharing code and functionality across multiple modules of your application.
-So you can use parts of your service rigth inside of your admin module without reimplementing the functionality.
+So you can use parts of your service right inside of your admin module without reimplementing the functionality.

 Helper can be encapsulation and separated into namespaces unter the helpers directory of your model.
-The previous shown module directory structrue got an ``github`` helper under a ``request`` namespace.
+The previous shown module directory structure got an ``github`` helper under a ``request`` namespace.
 To access this helper the following code will do the trick: